samWson/smalltalk-and-erlang/article.md

-# The Object Oriented Abstraction in Elixir
+# The Object Oriented Abstraction in Erlang

 That's a bold statement.
-When you describe Elixir and its ancestor Erlang you use words like functional, concurrent, process oriented, actor based etc. Object Oriented is not in that list at all.
+When you describe Erlang you use words like functional, concurrent, process oriented, actor based etc. Object Oriented is not in that list at all.

 ## Introduction